Federal Work Study

 The Federal Work-Study Program offers eligible students the chance to earn college funds by working a part-time job on campus or in community service agencies.
 Students can apply for work-study jobs that match their interests, skills and career plans.

 Work-study is a federal program, and the U.S. Department of Education offers some general information about how it works.
-Interested students should be sure to check the work-study option on the FAFSA.
+Interested students in work-study should submit their Free Application for Federal Student Aid (FAFSA).
 Students can apply for work-study jobs on Handshake, the University Career Center’s job bank.
 Typically, fall jobs post in early August.
 Although students accept work-study eligibility on myUTSA Account as part of the financial aid offer, only until a student secures a job on campus will the student have the potential to earn money.
 Not all offered work-study will secure a job.

 Work-study is real, on-the-job training and is a way to obtain important pre-graduation work experience.
 Expect to treat your work-study job as a professional position—it’s a great opportunity to develop skills, network in your field, and build a solid reference for future employment.
 Work-studies are vital to the University’s daily operations and are a valued part of our workforce.